Being in a relationship can be so rewarding, and so difficult.

 In my work with couples I help them to have the awareness to understand their negative cycles and have the communication skills to effectively communicate their deepest needs.
 My therapy is always client driven, you set the goals and the pace I provide a safe validating environment where understanding and healing can be achieved without fear of rejection.

 When you meet Jim you will quickly know him to be a warm, wise and understanding man who is deeply committed to helping others.

-If you would like a chance to meet with Jim and see if he can support you and/or your partner in your relationship, book an appointment with him here.
+If you would like a chance to meet with Jim and see if he can support you and/or your partner in your relationship, book an appointment with him at the bottom of his ‘About’ page.
 BOOK WITH JIM

 Todd Kaufman RP, Clinical Director